R. Ramanathan (INC politician)

-Ramaswami Ramanathan Chettiar (30 September 1913 – 12 December 1995) was an Indian businessman, politician and bureaucrat who served as member of Lok Sabha, the lower house of the Parliament of India and Mayor of Madras.
+Ramaswami Ramanathan Chettiar (30 September 1913 – 12 December 1995) better known as Mayor Ramanathan Chettiar was an Indian Industrialist, politician and bureaucrat who served as Mayor of Madras and member of Lok Sabha.

 Early life

 Ramanathan Chettiar was born to philanthropist Diwan Bahadur Ramaswami Chettiar on 30 September 1913.
 Ramaswami Chettiar was the elder brother of Annamalai Chettiar.

 Politics

 Ramanathan Chettiar was a member of the Indian National Congress and played an active role in the Indian Independence Movement.
 He served as a councillor in the Corporation of Madras from 1948 to 1952.
 In 1949 he was selected Sheriff of Madras and in 1950 was elected Mayor of Madras, serving in both cases for a year.

 In the 1957 Lok Sabha elections, Ramanathan Chettiar was elected to the Indian parliament from the Pudukkottai Lok Sabha constituency.
 He was again elected for the period 1962–1967, this time from the Karur constituency.